RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Discussion

 \afterpage{ \begin{landscape}

 \end{landscape} }

 We also time profile \texttt{RobustiPy}.
-It involves two simple simulations of data generating processes (see online Supplementary Material), and contains an example of each of both the \texttt{OLSRobust} and \texttt{LRobust} classes.
+It involves two simple simulations of data generating processes (see Online Supplementary Material; \citealp{valdenegro_ibarra_2025_15700698}), and contains an example of each of both the \texttt{OLSRobust} and \texttt{LRobust} classes.
 We generate 25 integer values on a log scale between 10 and 10000 which represent a varying number of draws ($b$).
 We use the `\texttt{.fit()}' method with 2, 5, 10, 15, 20, and 25 folds ($k$).
 We use 3, $\hdots$, 7 controls (which results in groups of $\{2^3, \hdots, 2^7\}$ specifications).
 For each combination of folds, draws, and number of specifications, the problem is estimated ten times.
-The seed is unchanged for each iteration, and we use twenty cores of an 14900F processor.
+The seed is unchanged for each iteration, and we use twenty cores of a 14900F processor, 96GB of DDR5 Random Access Memory with \texttt{Python} 3.12 installed on an Ubuntu 24.10 operating system.
 This results in approximately 671,512,080 regressions being estimated for our time profiling in total, including those done to create joint-inference tests (see Section \ref{sec:online_methods}).
-With the results shown in Figure \ref{fig:time_profiler}, \texttt{RobustiPy} operates as an approximately $O(K(2b+k))$ process.
+With the results shown in Figure \ref{fig:time_profiler}, we hypothesize that \texttt{RobustiPy} operates as an approximately $O(K(2b+k))$ process.

+We aim to provide an accessible tool for researchers to run the most common associative models in an era when computational power is vast.
+We offer this easy-to-use interface in the hope that transparent results‐reporting will spread and become the default standard for statistical analysis.
+By lowering the user-experience barrier, we aim to accelerate the adoption—and routine practice—of robust modeling.
+We include as many tools, tests, and features as possible whilst attempting to maintain the simplest possible interface in order to encourage researchers to explore the robustness of the models which test their research hypotheses.
+Through the analysis of multiple aggregated runs of RobustiPy, researchers can also make assertions about whether to include transformed variables, such as $Z^2$ instead of $Z$.